 The certificate reads 'Christian Dior' on its front, and has information unique for each item on the back.
 That's why there are several rectangular boxes (to fill the date and the place of sale).
 Typically, on counterfeit cards there is one row of two boxes on the bottom, but this is where manufacturers get it wrong.
 A real card has a spacious rectangular box at the right bottom side (for store stamp) and two smaller boxes on the left (for date and special reference).

 The last but not the least thing to examine is a dust bag.
 Surprisingly, it can tell more about the authenticity of the bag than you think!
 The look of the dust bag has changed over years but remained of the same exceptional quality.
 They are made of cotton, but might have different logos and even a picture.
 Most dust bags now only have the word 'Dior' on the front in grey color.

 Older models might come with a dust bag reading 'Christian Dior' and 'PARIS' beneath it.
 A beautiful Lady Dior in some cases comes with a stunning dust bag with the image of a swan at the right bottom side and the name of the fashion house on the left.
 The color of the picture and the logo on these dust bags are black.
 Inside each there is an interior tag to be found.

 Now you know the basics of spotting a fake Dior bag.
 Be sure to examine all of the features when buying a pre-loved item.
 Keep in mind that details might change with time, so it's better to spend a little and hire a professional to authenticate the bag for you.
 It would seem a non-significant amount compared to the loss of hundreds of dollars in case of purchasing a counterfeit.

-If you need to authenticate a Louis Vuitton item, please order one of the three types of authentication:
+If you need to authenticate a Dior item, please order one of the three types of authentication: